MDGrey33/PyHearingAI/README.md

 ## Acknowledgments

-- OpenAI for the Whisper model
+- OpenAI for the Whisper and GPT models
 - Pyannote for the diarization technology
 - The open-source community for various contributions